During my career I often worked as backend developer for multiple games.

 - Scalability: the architecture should manage any load without going down or degrading.

 - Decoupling: all subsystems should be independent from each others.
 This ensures the maximum modularity and…

 - Fault tolerance: the system should be able to recover from an error and/or from the failure of a subsystem without impacting other subsystems.

-Our hypothetical game will surely need:
+Our hypothetical game will need for sure: